Free coaching with Henley Business School

 5. Do I need to go to Henley?

-You can choose to meet your coach at Henley Business School, but you can also agree to meet them at a mutually convenient location, on the phone or via Skype (conference) call.
-Henley will, however, ask you to connect for the first time before a deadline, as the participants will use their reflections (although none of the content) in a coaching supervision session.
+You can choose to meet at a mutually convenient location, on the phone or via Skype (conference) call.
+Alternatively, you can arrange to meet your coach at Henley Business School, if that is convenient for you both.
+We will, however, ask you to connect for the first time before a deadline, as the participants will use their reflections (although none of the content) in a coaching supervision session.

 6. What can I expect?